Zilliqa/ZIP/zips/zip-16.md

 2. `stateProof`: `ARRAY` - Array of rlp-serialized Merkle Tree nodes, starting with the state root hash of the account, following the path of all the keys as user requested.

+### Other information

+Storing proofs of every TxBlock can take up a significant amount of storage space.
+As such, the node will only store the latest 50 TxBlock proof.
+This value can be adjusted in future upgrades.
 #### Example

 Assuming a contract at block 981000 has following states: